tinted-theming/home/builder.md

 - `base00-rgb-r` to `base0F-rgb-r` - converted from the hex value in the scheme file
 - `base00-rgb-g` to `base0F-rgb-g` - converted from the hex value in the scheme file
 - `base00-rgb-b` to `base0F-rgb-b` - converted from the hex value in the scheme file

-## Operation
-Running `builder` with no arguments should build all scheme files and temlplate files.
-Running `builder update` should update all scheme and template repositories.

 ## Code Structure
 There is no outline for a recommended code structure that a base16 theme builder should follow but a design goal should be to keep the application as simple as possible providing only the functionality desibed in this document.
 If you feel you have a great idea for additional functionality please raise an issue in the [base16 repository](https://github.com/chriskempson/base16).